 Artwork pick up: this will depend on what your order is.
 Drawings take approximately 1 to 2 weeks.
 Paintings usually take longer, they go up to 4 or 5 weeks depending on composition, complexity and size.

-Material preparation: I prepare my canvases by hand or if I buy them already made I make sure they have the best quality.
-If I make them, first of all, I prepare the ground or priming with rabbit skin glue, at least two coats.
-When it is dry, a coat of lead white pure is put if it is on clothe; and with gesso vero if it is on board, making sure I use the finest art materials, or even sometime a mix of both to bring together a bit of both characteristic.
-Always using only the best linens and cottons for my canvasses and often preparing panels for landscaping or for attaching the cloths to them (making them as less absorbent as possible, so the colors will be more luminous and give durability to the paint).
+Material preparation: I prepare my canvases by hand sometimes as well as buying them already made I make sure they have the best quality.
 Already made linen canvas I like is 'claessens'.
 I use mediums taken from proven old master recipes and paints sometimes made by myself or with the best qualities brands such as Artist of Winsor and Newton, Old Holland, Gamblin, Michael Harding, etc. These brands select carefully the finest pigments and thorough grinding into cold-pressed linseed oil that ensure them not to separate and to last longer.
 I bring together the best of the ancient world techniques with the contemporary researches.